 3. Dividend Equivalents.
 The Employee shall become entitled to receive from the Company on the PSU Vesting Date a cash payment equaling the same amount(s) that the holder of record of a number of shares of Common Stock equal to the number of PSUs covered by this Agreement (relating exclusively to PSUs earned, based on actual achievement of the applicable performance measures, not to exceed the applicable target award amount shown on the applicable Award Summary), that are held by the Employee on the close of business on the business day immediately preceding the PSU Vesting Date, would have been entitled to receive as dividends on such Common Stock during the period commencing on the effective date hereof and ending on the PSU Vesting Date, as provided under Paragraph 2.
 Payments under this Paragraph shall be net of any required withholding taxes.
-Notwithstanding anything herein to the contrary, for any Employee who is no longer an employee on the payroll of any subsidiary or affiliate has determined, with the approval of the Corporate Vice President, Human Resources of the Company, that it is not administratively feasible for such subsidiary or affiliate to pay such dividend equivalents, the Employee will not be entitled to receive such dividend equivalents or other payment in lieu thereof.
+Notwithstanding anything herein to the contrary, for any Employee who is no longer an employee on the payroll of any subsidiary or affiliate of the Company on the payment date of the dividend equivalents, and such subsidiary or affiliate to pay such dividend equivalents, the Employee will not be entitled to receive such dividend equivalents or other payment in lieu thereof.